Oakham railway station

-Oakham railway station serves the town of Oakham in Rutland, England.
+Oakham railway station serves the county town of Oakham in Rutland, England.
 The station is situated almost halfway between Leicester – 27 mi to the west – and Peterborough – 25 mi eastward on the (as built) Syston and Peterborough Railway, the line is the Birmingham to Peterborough Line.

 Oakham is the only surviving passenger railway station in Rutland.
 The line is served by CrossCountry services between Birmingham New Street and Stansted Airport or Cambridge.
 There is also an infrequent East Midlands Railway service to London St Pancras.

 History

 The station was opened by the Midland Railway on 1 May 1848.
 The building was designed by the company architect, Edward Wood of London, and is Grade II listed.